-- Coat the top of each bagel with butter and then top with the ginger cinnamon sugar.
+- Coat the top of each bagel with butter, then top with the ginger cinnamon sugar.
 Pat down the sugar mix to make sure it adheres to the bagel and for optimum crunch.
-I used all of the sugar mixture.
+I use all of the sugar mixture.

 - Bake for 15 - 20 minutes, rotating the pan after about 10 minutes.
 Allow to cool on the pan for 5 minutes before transferring to a wire rack or enjoying.